 In the workplace, gender and pregnancy discrimination can take several forms, some of which are more blatant than others.
 In general, if or when your employer does either of the following depending on your gender, pregnancy, or the fact that you have a pregnancy-related medical condition, you might have been the target of gender or pregnancy discrimination at work:

-You were not employed, despite the fact that you can perform the duties of/are eligible for the role.
+You were not employed, even though you can perform the duties of/are eligible for the role.

 You were treated unfairly in terms of pay, benefits, and/or potential promotions.

-You've been treated unfairly in terms of preparation and/or work assignments.
+You've been treated unfairly regarding preparation and/or work assignments.